ajdanaher/state-affair-srv/README.md

   }

 Cache Implementation:
 Cache is also implementated in the application.
-By default cache is set aside of the microservice to avoid single point of failure but for this demo project it is implemented as part of this server.
+By default cache has to be set aside of the microservice (a seperate microservice) to avoid single point of failure but for this demo project it is implemented as part of this server.
 The logic to have cache is - when we post or fetch data from remote, it not only updates Database, but also updates the cache as well..
-Again implementation is not perfact but this moment key to set data in the cache is combination of state, topic and title seperated by #.
+Again implementation is not perfact but this moment key to set data in the cache is combination of state, topic and title seperated by #. if user queries data for these fields data would come from the cache.
 Please note, if data is present in the cache, response is very quick.

 News Aggregation and Uniqueness of the data: